Design Reviews and You!

 Who do you include in a design review?

-Well consider who will be working around your project for the next few years.
+To decide who to include, simply consider who will be working around your project for the next few years.
 This would be operators of various levels of experience, material delivery employees, maintenance employees and maybe quality inspectors.
 The more cross-functional and diverse the team, the better the project results.
 Think about every operator’s experience.
 A new operator may want things simplified, so they will come up with ideas to simplify the process.
-An operator with mid-level of experience may be more focused on machine troubleshooting and making improvements that make the process more stable.
+An operator with mid-level experience may be more focused on machine troubleshooting and making improvements that make the process more stable.
 Meanwhile a highly experienced operator will have more input on product design and eliminating recurrent defects.

 Additionally consider your plant's subject matter experts.
 These could be people like your plant's Safety Manager who can provide details about OSHA compliance and safety considerations.
 How about your Quality Manager?
 Maybe they have data about quality defects that would be helpful, and you could solve them via a robust design.
 Or how about the Operations Department Manager?
 Maybe they have process and downtime data that would lead to design improvements.